BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.1 =
+This version includes most of the functionality in the "jbuchbinder" GitHub fork many users installed.
+Most users should not experience any issues upgrading.
+However, the "current date" field is not included in this release.

 = 2.0 =
 This version fixes a bug that caused the plugin to appear broken, despite sending leads to SalesForce.com.